Frequently Asked Questions

 We have released three versions of the National Risk Index data to date, and those are available on our Data Archive page.
 The 2020 version is the first version we released.
 For comparing risk over time, we recommend using the Expected Annual Loss components, not the risk scores, as its methodology for calculating risk scores has changed over time.
 Additionally, with each version, we've made some methodological updates.
 These are detailed in our National Risk Index Data Version and Update Documentation.
 Unfortunately, only Expected Annual Loss values can be used to compare data between versions.

-Are future conditions/climate change data incorporated into the National Risk Index?
+Is future risk incorporated into the National Risk Index?

 Does the National Risk Index account for uncertainty when assessing hazard risk across communities?